-Post growth multilayer instabilities of a certain periodic Gd_2O_3/SiO_2 multilayer systems have been investigated using scanning probe force-distance spectroscopy and optical spectrophotometric techniques.
-In the present work, we have noticed a strong correlation between the force spectroscopic results and the spectral properties of multilayer thin films, although measurement techniques and operating principles are quite different.
-From the experimental analysis, it was quite evident that the instability process, which starts during the nucleation and growth stage in thin films, continues to persist at a much longer time scale under post growth conditions.
-During this study it has been noticed that the elastic properties of the constituent thin films, the layer geometry and the bilayer thickness have strong correlation in trickling the multilayer instabilities.
-Such aspects also have strong interconnections with the morphological and viscoelastic changes.
-It is also noticed that most of the instabilities results cannot only be explained through elastic nature of the material alone.
-Instead, total number of layers, the layer structures, morphological changes, corresponding stiffness and the adhesion properties of the multilayer contribute substantially to these phenomena. \bigcirc 2005 Elsevier B.V.
+Aging-related multilayer spectral instabilities can pose severe performance limiting constraints to optical multilayer devices.
+In this study such instabilities of some periodic Gd_2O_3/SiO_2 optical multilayer systems have been explored using scanning probe force-distance microscopy and spectrophotometric techniques.
+In the present case, a strong correlation between the spectral instabilities and the viscoelastic properties of the associated thin film layers has been distinctly noticed.
+From the experimental analysis it was quite evident that the spectral instability, which starts during the nucleation and growth stage in thin films, continues to persist at a much longer time scale following aging processes.
+In this study it is shown that the elastic properties of the constituent thin films, the layer design and the bilayer thickness have established a strong interrelation which ultimately contributes to the multilayer instabilities.
+These spectral instabilities also have strong interconnections with the morphological and viscoelastic changes in such multilayers.
+Other multilayer parameters like the total number of layers, the layer structure, the microroughness evolutions, related stiffness factors and the adhesion properties of the periodic layer systems contribute substantially to this instability process. © 2005 Elsevier B.V.
 All rights reserved.